Turn A Lingerie Dresser Drawer Into A Planter Box

 When taking the plant that you purchased out of the container, do not disturb the roots.
 If they are hard packed, just loosen them a little bit then place them in the soil at the same depth as the original container.

 Water your box once every 2-3 days.
-If it’s boiling, you may have to do it once a day.
+If it’s boiling hot, you may have to do it once a day.

-If you aren’t using worms, feed your plants with plant food every couple of weeks.
+Be sure to feed your plants with plant food every couple of weeks if you aren’t using worms.

 Remove spent blooms to allow more blooming opportunities.
 This is called deadheading.
 Pinch the little stem beneath the flower to remove it.